JayanthGummitha/github-prep/README.md

-# github-prep it updated by jayanth through child branch..!
+# github-preparation  was done by Jayanth..!